 - Why rogue content is a symptom of a bigger problem

-- Why the best sales reps alter content from marketing before sending it to a buyer and how to best enable them to do so
+- Why the best sales reps alter content from marketing before sending it to a buyer

 Russ: Thanks for sitting down today Robin, we’re super excited to interview you.
 To start, can you tell me a little about yourself and your role at Optimizely?